Effect-TS/schema/README.md

 ## ReadonlyMap

-In the following section, we demonstrate how to use the `fromEntries` combinator to create a `Schema` for a `ReadonlyMap` with specific key and value types.
+In the following section, we demonstrate how to use the `fromEntries` combinator to decode a `ReadonlyMap` from an array of entries.

 ```ts
 import * as G from "@fp-ts/schema/Guard";